Business English for subcontractors in the transition of the steel industry

 Course development

-The course is developed by the municipality of Boden within the RUFFS project, with content and pedagogical structure quality assured by specialists in English language education.
+The course is developed by Bodens Kommun as part of the RUFFS project, with its content quality and pedagogical structure overseen by specialists in English language education.

 Course leader: Christine Mawia Musembi, Municipality of Boden